-Authority and Purpose of Issue; Financing Plan.
-The Bonds will be issued pursuant to the provisions of Article 4.5 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code (commencing with Section 53506) (the "Bond Law") and pursuant to a resolution adopted by the Board of Trustees of the District on April 25, 2022 (the "Bond Resolution").
-The Bonds are the third series of bonds issued by the District pursuant to an election held by the District on June 5, 2018 (the "Bond Election") at which more than 55% of the qualified electors of the District authorized the District to issue general obligation bonds in a maximum principal amount of \$295,000,000 (the "Authorization").
+Resolution").
+The Bonds are the fourth and final series of bonds issued by the District pursuant to an election held by the District on June 5, 2018 (the "Bond Election") at which more than 55% of the qualified electors of the District authorized the District to issue general obligation bonds in a maximum principal amount of \$295,000,000 (the "Authorization").
 The net proceeds of the Bonds will be used to finance school construction and improvements as approved by District voters at the Bond Election.
 See "THE BONDS - Authority for Issuance" and "THE FINANCING PLAN" and "SOURCES AND USES OF FUNDS" herein.